souravdaspartha/souravdaspartha.github.io/_pages/maps.md

 ## Trip Desire Lines, Gazipur City Corporation

-Gravity model desire lines by trip purpose and forecast year, from the four-step travel demand model built for the Comprehensive Transport Masterplan.
-Select a purpose and a year to compare.
-Click any map to open it full size.
+Desire lines from the gravity model developed for the Gazipur Comprehensive Transport Masterplan, produced within a four-step travel demand framework.
+Each line shows the straight-line demand between two zones, indicating where trips want to go rather than the route they take.
+Width and colour are scaled to trip volume.

 <div style="margin: 18px 0 10px;">
   <div style="font-size: 13px; font-weight: 600; margin-bottom: 6px;">Trip purpose</div>